apollo-inspire/portfolio_markdown/portfolio_en.md

 ### De Kuip Videoclip

-Task: Camera Operator & Camera Assistant
-Client/Organisation: Vocal Popgroup Re-flax
+Task: Camera Operator, Camera Assistant & Script Client/Organisation: Vocal Popgroup Re-flax
 Date: 2021-09-18
 Location: Rotterdam, De Kuip
 Link: https://www.youtube.com/watch?v=nXrMMtNTfag

+For this project, I contributed to the video production of the music video.
+I worked in a team to create the script and prepare for the production day together.

+On the actual production day, we had to shoot a large number of scenes within a limited time frame.
+I acted as the ground camera operator that day and assisted with the drone shots.
+I closely followed the director's instructions during this process.

 Team:
-- **Jeffrey van der Vegt** - Director, Drone Operator & Video/Audio Editor
+- **Jeffrey van der Vegt** - Director, Drone Operator, Video/Audio Editor & Script
-- **Martine van der Kaaden** - Producer
+- **Martine van der Kaaden** - Producer & Script
 - **Tristan Vlok** - Production Assistant
 - **Lars Kramer** - Production Assistant
 - **Reijer Tempelaar** - Production Assistant